 I often use Flex Fares for return trips because my schedule is sometimes uncertain.
 For example, I changed my Flex Fare ticket when my train arrived early, allowing me to leave sooner or later than planned.

 Flex Fares also allows you to modify your reservation via the Amtrak app or website until your ticket gets scanned.
-If you’re already on your way, you may need to call Amtrak or speak to a station agent to make changes.
+If you’re already on your way, you may need to contact Amtrak or speak with a station agent to make any necessary changes.

 How I Use These Fares